 Still waiting for that check to come in?
-You could minimize the fees you pay and the time it takes to get paid by starting to accept ACH (also called eCheck) payments from your clients.
-Interestingly, they are a perfect fit for the legal industry for a few reasons, most importantly because your clients already pay for everything else online but are used to sending a paper check in the mail to cover legal bills.
-ACH is essentially an online direct from bank payment, so most law firm clients are more comfortable paying their legal bills with ACH rather than credit card.
+You could minimize the fees you pay and the time it takes to get paid by starting to accept eCheck payments (also called ACH) payments from your clients.
+Interestingly, they are a perfect fit for the legal industry for a few reasons, most importantly because your clients already pay for everything else online but are used to sending a paper check in the mail to cover legal bills. eCheck payments are essentially an online direct from bank payment, so most law firm clients are more comfortable paying their legal bills with eCheck rather than credit card.
 It’s quickly becoming the main form of payment for the legal industry.

 What are they?

 For people unfamiliar with the industry term, eCheck payments via ACH might sound scary.
 But they’ve actually been around since 1974. eCheck payments are electronic payments made through the Automated Clearing House (ACH) network.
 Essentially, the ACH acts as a secure intermediary to move funds from one bank account to another.
 Direct deposits of wages and bill payments made directly from checking accounts are both enabled by ACH, so consumers are well familiar with the concept, if not the exact terminology.
 NACHA, the Electronic Payments Association behind the ACH network, states that more than 25 billion ACH payments were made in 2016.

 eCheck payments offer benefits to both attorneys and clients, mostly in the form of price, speed, security, ease of use, and compliance with IOLTA and the ABA Rules of Professional Conduct for accepting online payment. eCheck offers additional benefits over credit card payments, particularly in regard to fees and client experience.